facumolina/facumolina.github.io/_pages/about.md

 ## About me

-I am a [CONICET](https://www.conicet.gov.ar/) funded PhD student at the Software Engineering and Formal Methods group, at the University of Rio Cuarto, Argentina, working under the supervision of Professor [Nazareno Aguirre](https://dc.exa.unrc.edu.ar/staff/naguirre/en/Nazareno_Aguirres_Personal_Web_Page/Main.html).
+I am a [CONICET](https://www.conicet.gov.ar/) funded PhD student at the [Software Engineering and Formal Methods group](https://mfis.dc.exa.unrc.edu.ar), at the University of Rio Cuarto, Argentina, working under the supervision of Professor [Nazareno Aguirre](https://dc.exa.unrc.edu.ar/staff/naguirre/en/Nazareno_Aguirres_Personal_Web_Page/Main.html).

-My main [research]({{ site.url }}{{ site.baseurl }}/research/) topic is the application of Machine Learning techniques to Program Analysis tasks.
-Specifically, i research how to automatically produce formal software specifications.
-My research involves using a variety of techniques, Neural Networks and Genetic Algorithms in particular.
+My main [research]({{ site.url }}{{ site.baseurl }}/research/) topic is the application of learning-based techniques to Program Analysis tasks.
+More precisely, my research focuses on the automated generation of formal software specifications, with the aim of improving Software Quality.

 ## Publications